David4796/David4796.github.io/_posts/2018-12-14-weekly-reflection-13.md

 ![FlagImage](/images/flagV2.png)

 My Reflection:
-Some challenges I faced while making the United Kingdom Flag on WeSheme was trying to
+Some challenges I faced while making the United Kingdom Flag on WeSheme was trying to find the right positions and angles for all the shapes that make up the United kingdom Flag.
+I look forward to finding out how I will be able to scale